fay59/fcd/INSTALL.md

 Mac OS X in the foreseeable future.**

 ## Building on Linux

+**Building on Linux from the master branch is known to be broken at the moment.** It will most likely be until these two conditions are fulfilled:

+* llvm-3.9 and clang-3.9 packages appear in official repositories;
+* somebody updates the Makefile and/or the CMakeLists.txt. :)

+Until then, the "v1" [release][1], which targets LLVM 3.8, should be buildable with the following instructions.

 Fcd builds on Linux using the provided top-level Makefile.
 It has been tested on Ubuntu 15.10.
 Prior to building, the following packages must be present: